canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 See https://ubuntu.com/pro
 ```

-You can see that the status command shows the services available for that given machine,
+You can see that the status command shows the services available to your machine,
-while also presenting a short description for each of them.
+while also presenting a short description for each service.

 Additionally, if you look at the last lines of the output, you can identify that this machine is not
 currently attached to an Ubuntu Pro subscription.